 You'll need a valid international driving permit (IDP) along with your current Australian driver's licence to drive a vehicle in Croatia.
 Driving without an IDP could void your travel and vehicle insurance.

 Only use registered taxis and authorised limousines, preferably those arranged through your hotel.
-Avoid flagging down taxis in the street, and consider sitting in the back seat rather than the front.
+Avoid flagging down taxis in the street.

 Bus and rail services operate throughout Croatia.
 Take care of your belongings on public transport as petty crime does occur.

 Several accidents have occurred on 'party boats' in Croatia, resulting in serious injuries.
 Before embarking on a ferry or other vessel, ensure appropriate safety equipment is carried.
 A number of international cruise lines stopover in Croatia.

 The Australian Government does not provide information on the safety of individual commercial airlines or flight paths.
 See the